An evolving History of the World

 Propagation: The tropical location is ideal for reaching the "Global South."
 Signals from Chagos can reach East Africa, the Middle East, South Asia, and Southeast Asia with just a single "hop" of the signal off the ionosphere.

-The AI that wrote this brief made a massively spurious point about Low Interference:
+The AI that wrote this brief made a spurious point about Low Interference:

 "Being thousands of kilometers from major industrial cities, the local "noise floor" (electromagnetic interference) is extremely low, allowing for cleaner transmission and more efficient use of power."